-According to the Centers for Disease Control and Prevention (CDC), Americans made 136.1 million visits to one of the country’s nearly 3,900 emergency rooms in 2012.
+According to the Centers for Disease Control and Prevention (CDC), Americans made 136.1 million visits to one of the country’s nearly 5,000 emergency rooms in 2012.
 Approximately 20 million of them arrived by ambulance.
-About 43 percent of all hospital admissions originate in an emergency room.
+About 43% of all hospital admissions originate in an emergency room.

-Normally, emergency room patients receive one of five levels of care: Level 1 is for minor problems, such as an earache.
+Normally, emergency room patients receive one of five levels of care.
+Level 1 is for minor problems, such as an earache.
 Level 2 may be for a cut that requires stitches, while level 5 is for more severe problems, like a broken bone.
-Even higher levels of care exist for critically ill patients.
+Levels of care exist for critically ill patients that are even higher.

-The main reason that so many emergency room visits are for non-urgent care is that hospital EDs are required by federal law to provide care to all patients, regardless of their ability to pay.
-Since they cannot be turned away, patients without health insurance, or the necessary funds to pay out-of-pocket costs, often utilize emergency rooms as their main health care provider.
-This puts ERs under tremendous strain, and limits their ability to more quickly attend to health emergencies.
+The main reason that so many emergency room visits are for non-urgent care is that hospital ERs are required by federal law to provide care to all patients, regardless of their ability to pay.
+Since they can’t be turned away, patients without insurance, or the necessary funds to pay out-of-pocket costs, often utilize emergency rooms as their main health care provider.
+This puts tremendous strain on ERs, and limits their ability to attend quickly to health emergencies.

 It is estimated that more than $18 billion could be saved annually if those patients whose medical problems are considered “avoidable” or “non-urgent” were to take advantage of primary or preventive health care and not rely on ERs for their medical needs.